nfrechette/acl/docs/additive_clips.md

 `scale = (1.0 + additive_scale) * base_scale`

-This is the way things are done within Unreal 4.
+This is the additive mode used by Unreal 4.